Veterans Benefits FAQ

 The VA will consider extenuating circumstances if they are made known.
 You should withdraw from the class in accordance with MU procedures and provide documentation of your reasons to the Office of Veteran Services with your drop slip to include the LDA (last date of attendance).
 If they accept your extenuating circumstances, they might pay for the class up to the LDA but not for the entire term.

-Yes, however you still need to clear through the Student Accounts Office and sign their statement of understanding outlining your responsibilities financial-wise.
+Yes, however you still need to clear through Student Financial Services and sign their statement of understanding outlining your responsibilities financial-wise.
 For chapter 33 recipients qualified at the 100% level this is a formality but a necessity.
 Sorry for the inconvenience.
-By the way, the VA will only cover your required fees, you may have a debit balance with the Student Accounts Office if you opt for other fees like a book slip (allowing you to charge your textbooks to the MU bookstore) or you would like a permit to be allowed to park your car on campus.
+By the way, the VA will only cover your required fees, you may have a debit balance with Student Financial Services if you opt for other fees like a book slip (allowing you to charge your textbooks to the MU bookstore) or you would like a permit to be allowed to park your car on campus.

 Yes and no. The housing stipend for the Post 9/11 GI Bill® is a flat rate payment based on the zip code of the school paid direct to the student and it is paid at the end of each month after enrolling.
 This amount may or may not cover the cost of room and board at the school.
 The charges are payable at the time of registration.
-It is your responsibility to arrange with the Student Accounts Office for payment.
+It is your responsibility to arrange with Student Financial Services for payment.

 It is possible.
 Individuals authorized more than one GI Bill® benefit can use up to 48 months of benefits but only one benefit at a time.
 If you have used up your entire chapter 30 and have never used a different chapter (31, 32, 34, 1606 or 1607) you could be eligible for an additional 12 months if you have not reached your delimiting date.
 To get both the Montgomery and the 12 months of Post 9/11 GI Bill® you would need to have completed more than 39 months of active duty.